bairuiz/Universal-Trust-Token/Backend/PythonServer/README.md

-Python server with a Test Client in Java
+Main server program in PythonServer.py.
+Please use python3 to run program.